Environmental AI: Using machine learning to address mosquito-borne diseases

 - CIOs, CEOs, CFOs, senior directors, CPOs, and senior managers

-Wovenware, a U.S. nearshore provider of AI-based services and solutions, has developed a machine learning solution for the Puerto Rico Science, Technology & Research Trust, which is automating the identification and classification of various species of mosquitoes in order to control the spread of diseases, such as Zika and Dengue across Puerto Rico, and ultimately worldwide.
+Wovenware has developed a machine learning solution for the Puerto Rico Science, Technology & Research Trust, which automates the identification and classification of various species of mosquitoes in order to control the spread of diseases such as Zika and dengue fever across Puerto Rico and ultimately worldwide.
 The end goal is also to help researchers develop safe and effective insecticides to combat them.

 Leslie De Jesus

-With more than 20 years of expertise in software, product development and data science, Leslie drives disruptive strategies and solutions, including AI and enterprise cloud solutions, to clients in a variety of markets — from healthcare and telco, to insurance, education and defense industries.
-Leslie is responsible for designing advanced deep learning, machine learning and chatbot solutions, including patented ground breaking products.
+Leslie De Jesus is the chief innovation officer at Wovenware.
+With more than 20 years of expertise in software, product development, and data science, Leslie drives disruptive strategies and solutions, including AI and enterprise cloud solutions, to clients in a variety of markets from healthcare and telco to insurance, education, and defense industries.
+Leslie is responsible for designing advanced deep learning, machine learning and chatbot solutions, including patented groundbreaking products.
 One of her biggest strengths is team building, which is the foundation of repetition in the product creation process.
-In the course of her career, Leslie has held positions, such as Senior Software Product Architect; CTO; and VP, Product Development for key firms.
+Previously, Leslie has held positions such as senior software product architect; CTO; and vice president, product development for key firms.